 We expect all our potential and existing business partners to have the same ethical standards as Virgin Money.
 They must also comply with the UK Bribery Act and be able to meet our due diligence requirements quickly and efficiently.

 Anti-bribery and corruption (AB&C) is how we describe the systems and controls we have in place to prevent Virgin Money or one of its employees breaching obligations under the Bribery Act 2010.

 There are four key offences under the Act:

-At Virgin Money Group we are committed to maintaining an anti-bribery framework in line with the UK Bribery Act 2010 (‘the Act’) and with the Financial Conduct Association (FCA)’s Senior Management Arrangements, Systems and Controls.
+We are committed to maintaining an anti-bribery framework in line with the UK Bribery Act 2010 ('the Act') and with the Financial Conduct Association (FCA)'s Senior Management Arrangements, Systems and Controls.